Medicare.gov

 Eyeglasses & contact lenses

 You pay 100% for non-covered services, including most eyeglasses or contact lenses.
-After you meet the Part B deductible , you pay 20% of the Medicare-Approved Amount for corrective lenses after each approved cataract surgery with an intraocular lens.
+After you meet the Part B deductible , you pay 20% of the Medicare-approved amount for corrective lenses after each covered cataract surgery with an intraocular lens.
 You pay any additional costs for upgraded frames.
-Medicare will only pay for contact lenses or eyeglasses from a supplier enrolled in Medicare, whether you or your provider submits the claim.

 • Other insurance you may have